Investors bet on bigger moves than usual on JPMorgan results

-CHICAGO/NEW YORK (Reuters) - The London Whale is likely to create big waves for JPMorgan’s stock on Friday.
+CHICAGO/NEW YORK, July 12 (Reuters) - The London Whale is likely to create big waves for JPMorgan’s stock on Friday.

 When JPMorgan Chase & Co CEO Jamie Dimon announces the bank’s earnings that day, all eyes will be on the extent of its losses from failed derivative trades first disclosed in May.